 The Migrant Expirience – Artists

-The Tampico, Mexico native, Ana Teresa Fernández, studied in California and Switzerland, and is known for her ability to make powerful statements.
+Tampico, Mexico, native Ana Teresa Fernández studied in California and Switzerland and is known for her ability to make powerful statements.

 Tony Ortega was born in 1958 in Santa Fe, New Mexico.
 He holds a Master of Fine Arts and a Bachelor of Arts degree from the University of Colorado at Boulder.